ideatrails/hugging/_DEV_LOG/guides-standards/GS_2025-06-21_2151_devlog-explanation-for-ai-agents.md

 Issues & Blocking Items Report
 - Filename Format: `./_DEV_LOG/issues/ISSUES_YYYY-MM-DD_HHMM_descriptive-title.md`
 - Context: Blocking issues, what is holding up progress, and how to resolve
-- Would like to develope an MCP workflow that runs in local development
+- Would like to develop an MCP workflow that runs in local development

 Key Principles:
 1. Real timestamps in filenames.
 Get the actual time with `touch file.tmp && ls -la file.tmp`